Note: This page is in the process of being updated. Please check back soon for the newest information.

 - International Services

-The Student Health Services (SHS) clinic will reopen at the beginning of fall semester.
+The Student Health Services (SHS) clinic will reopen at the beginning of the semester.

 Please visit the Student Health Services (SHS) website for more information and regular updates.